enguyen93/WordGuessGame/README.md

 # WordGuessGame
 This is a game that took some time to learn. :clock430::clock430::clock430:
 HTML | CSS | JAVASCRIPT
-I believe I had a firm grasp on HTML so I didn't bother too much with the styling of my page, as I was more worried about the Javascript |
+I-believe-I had a firm grasp on HTML so I didn't bother too much with the styling of my page, as I was more worried about the Javascript |
 The same with CSS, I didn't style at all because I wanted a functioning game, I believe function is more important than aesthetics | I spent
 SO much time working on the Javascript and struggling long nights with trying to figure out how DOM elements worked, but it all paid off because I believe I am much more confident with them.